piensa/piensanode/README.rst

     vagrant up

+3. If you are working on HHyperMap, install it from source inside the virtual machine:

+   vagrant ssh
+   source venvs/piensanode/bin/activate
+   pip install -e /code/HHyperMap

-3. Access the server on:
+4. Access the server on:

     http://192.168.56.151/